aaron-jack-manning/ocaml-standard-library/README.md

 ## Disclaimer:

-This is very bespoke for my requirements, and only something I do/use when I am writing code to be read and used by myself.
-In general, I do not recommend doing something like this, but this repository is here to show off how one can effectively compile an OCaml project without the standard library but still expose the few functions they may need, and in case my implementations of data structures and algorithms may be useful to people learning functional programming.
+This is very bespoke for my requirements, and only something I use when writing code to be read and used by myself.
+In general, I do not recommend doing something like this.
+This repository exists because it shows off how one can effectively compile an OCaml project without the standard library but still expose the few functions they may need, a task made remarkably difficult, and because my implementations of some data structures and algorithms may be useful to people new to functional programming.

 ## Modules